Cruise-O-Matic: XT-LOD

 In 1962, Ford began working on a new type of automatic transmission to emphasize fuel economy and driveability.
 The new transmission was built around the Ravigneaux planetary of the "X" transmissions.
 Where many transmissions had a fourth gear added as an afterthought, Ford's new transmission was designed with a fourth gear already integrated into the gearset.
 Because it was based on the X transmissions, its gear ratios from first to third were the same, with the fourth being 0.67:1.
 The transmission featured a split-torque application for third gear, as well as a lockup in the torque converter.
-The project was shelved with a design that initially lacked a dampener in the torque converter, but after the project was revisited, a dampener ultimately made its way into the final design before the Job 1 quality program.
-The XT-LOD was initially abandoned in 1966, but revisited in 1974 as a result of rising gas prices.
+The project was shelved with a design that initially lacked a damper in the torque converter, but after the project was revisited, a damper ultimately made its way into the final design before the Job 1 quality program.
+The XT-LOD was initially abandoned in 1966, but revisited in 1974 as a result of rising fuel prices.
 The transmission was introduced when Ford downsized its full-sized line for 1979.
 Initially called XT-LOD (Extension Lock-Up Overdrive), its name was changed when revisited in 1974 to FIOD (Ford Integrated Overdrive) and then to its final name in 1979, the Ford AOD transmission.